break2make/tutorials/linux/qemu.md

 ./configure --target-list=ppc-softmmu ...
 ```

-As such, in the source code organisation you will find all supported architectures in the target/ directory:
+As such, in the source code organization you will find all supported architectures in the target/ directory:

 ```
 (qemu-git) ll target